Outside the EERF

 The EERF equipment also includes several digital systems for field vibration testing of structures.
 Those include accelerometers, computer hardware, and in-house developed computer software to analyze data in a very fast and reliable manner.

-The principal investigators in this lab are: C. Ventura, K. Elwood and T. Yang.
+The principal investigators in this lab are: C. Ventura and T. Yang.